tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 His songs are wonderful, blending Vocaloids with hip elements and gently conveying feelings....

-Can't wait to see what the live show will be like!
+Can’t wait to see what the live show will be like!

 [tunecore](https://www.tunecore.co.jp/artists/yagishiro?lang=ja)
 [niconico](https://www.nicovideo.jp/user/81601195)